 “I began coaching in Evansville 19 years ago and am currently the boys’ varsity (basketball) head coach at Evansville Central High School,” Rodney said.

 Him and his wife, Amy, recently built a home where they live with their three kids, Blake, Addison, and Aubrey.
 Rodney said they still manage to make it back to Greene County to visit his parents, Rod and Carol, who live in Linton.

 “Life is going great despite the tribulations of the current pandemic,” Rodney said. “…We keep busy with our kids’ daily activities.”

 In the eight years since Jacie Grant won the Lilly Scholarship, she has lived an adventurous life.

 After graduating from Eastern Greene High School in 2012, Jacie attended Purdue University.
 While there, she interned and volunteered in countries all around the world.
 Australia, Ireland, Vietnam, and Italy are four of the 16 countries she has traveled to since 2012, just to name a few.
 While in South Africa, she volunteered at a cheetah conservation center.

 She graduated with a Bachelor of Science in Animal Sciences and a minor in Food and Agribusiness Management.
 She went back to get her master’s degree in 2017.

 She has worked at Cargill since 2016 and is now the Employee Experience Specialist for Cargill’s Virginia Market.

 “I love working in the food industry,” Jacie said.
 “Getting to take part in nourishing the world in a responsible way is incredible.”

 “Life is going great!”
 Jacie said.
-“I am grateful for my roots in Greene County and to Lilly Endowment, Inc. for the opportunity to pursue my further education without the financial burden.”
+“I am grateful for my roots in Greene County and to Eli Lilly for the opportunity to pursue my further education without the financial burden.”